 On July 31st, 2023, in coordination with the City of Placerville, EDCTC staff submitted a Climate Adaptation Program application to the California Transportation Commission for the US 50 Trip to Green Congestion Management and Resiliency Strategy.
 EDCTC also prepared an application for Federal Promoting Resilient Operations for Transformative, Efficient, and Cost-Saving Transportation (PROTECT) program funding.
-The applications are requesting \$3,750,000 to complete the Environmental Approvals, Engineering Design and Right-of-Way to install the necessary infrastructure to conduct Trip to Green on an as needed basis.
+The applications are requesting \$3,750,000 to complete the Environmental Approvals, Engineering Design, and Right-of-Way to install the necessary infrastructure to conduct Trip to Green on an as needed basis.
 The infrastructure will include items such as automated signs, signals, automatic and mechanical arm gates, rising bollards, permanent and/or relocatable barriers, channelizers, directional signage, and other hardscape improvements that support the implementation, safety, and operations of the project.
+The Climate Adaptation Program staff recommendations are anticipated mid-November.
+The Federal PROTECT program awards are not anticipated until early 2024.